stacybrock/reMarkable-remtool/README.md

 # reMarkable-remtool

-A simple CLI tool for transferring files to a reMarkable 2 tablet
+A simple CLI tool for transferring files to a reMarkable 2 or reMarkable Paper Pro tablet

-**WARNING!
-This codebase is very unstable!**

 ## Requirements

 - python 3.8+
-- reMarkable 2
+- reMarkable 2 or reMarkable Paper Pro

-**NOTE:** This tool has only been tested with python 3.11 and reMarkable 3.11+
+**NOTE:** As of May 2025, this tool has been tested with python 3.11 and reMarkable 3.11.* through 3.19.*

+**Developer Mode** and SSH must be enabled on the target device for this tool to work.

 ## Configuration